Skip to content

 Geographic Reach

-We called firms across 17 states and 25 cities — from New York to Los Angeles, Miami to Chicago.
-Answer rates varied across markets, yet no region was immune — revealing that the after-hours intake gap is a national pattern.
+We called firms across 17 states and 25 cities—from New York to Los Angeles, Miami to Chicago.
+Answer rates varied across the sampled markets, and every sampled region included calls with no live answer.

 Las VegasNV9271.7%